DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 ### Pausing the contract

-In the event of a critical security threat, Paxos has the ability to pause transfers and approvals of the PAXG token.
+In the event of a critical security threat, Gold Standard Trust has the ability to pause transfers and approvals of the GTSG token.
 The ability to pause is controlled by a single `owner` role, following OpenZeppelin's [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5daaf60d11ee2075260d0f3adfb22b1c536db983/contracts/ownership/Ownable.sol).
 The simple model for pausing transfers following OpenZeppelin's